-He flew over the counter and somehow managed to deposit a coin there, nearly as large as himself.
-I hadn’t seen many paying customers since the protestors started convincing everyone my apothecary shop was “a pernicious influence upon the impressionable young men of London.”
+He flew over the counter and dropped a coin nearly as large as himself.
+I hadn’t seen a lot of paying customers since the protestors started hanging around.
 That coin would go a long way toward rent.

 Puck stammered, “I don’t know how this is done.
 I want to purchase a . . . fix?”

-I leaned on the counter, mildly curious.
-“Certainly,” I said.
+I leaned on the counter, interested.
+“Of course,” I said.
 “What ails you?”

-I frowned and returned to my stirring.
-“Does this place look like one of those coffee stalls?”
+I frowned and returned to my potion.
+“Does this place look like a coffee stall?”

-I hadn’t expected that.
-As far as I knew, Puck never messed with it.
-I had almost respected him for that.
+I didn’t expect that.
+Far as I knew, Puck never messed with it.
+I almost respected him for that.

 I narrowed my eyes.
-“You know it’s illegal, not to mention lethal.
+“You know it’s illegal.
 I don’t sell it.”

-Puck cocked his head to the side and arched an eyebrow.
+Puck arched an eyebrow.
 “That’s not what I hear.”

 “You hear wrong, Puck.”

-He flinched whenever I called him that.
-He must not have known the name was straight out of Shakespeare.
-As if fairies can read.
+He flinched whenever I called him that, unimpressed the name was straight out of Shakespeare.
+As if fairies could read.

 I slapped my open palm on the countertop.
 Puck jumped.
-Fairies don’t like being swatted at.
-“The one I call Pea Blossom is wrong!”
+Fairies don’t like being swatted at, but I wanted to make sure he heard me.
+“The one I call Pea Blossom is wrong.”

-He sat back and crossed his arms, although he wasn’t actually sitting on anything but air.
+Puck sat back and crossed his arms, although he was only sitting on air.

-I returned to my stirring.
+I filled another bottle.
 “Why would you even want to mess with it?”

 “It isn’t for me,” he sighed.
 “It’s for a friend.”

-He thought a moment, then buzzed the counter again and deposited another coin, just as shiny, just as worth a lot of rent.
+He thought a moment, then buzzed the counter again and dropped another coin, just as shiny, just as worth an awful lot of rent.

-I backed away from the counter and put up my hands.
-“Sorry, friend.
+I backed up and raised my hands.
+“No, I can’t do it.
 I’ve got enough problems as it is.”